 Imagine for a moment what it must feel like for a parent to learn his or her child’s Healthy Body is not capable of functioning correctly.
 Terror, shock, powerless and probably even a little bit of blame might be part of the first wave of emotions experienced.
 Maybe you know someone whose child has Type 1 (formerly “juvenile”) Diabetes (“T1D”), which is quite different from Type II (formerly “adult onset”) Diabetes.

 Considered an autoimmune disease, approximately 1 million Canadians suffer from T1D.
 Most often diagnosed in youth, T1D is not lifestyle related.
 The disease occurs when one’s ability to produce insulin is compromised.
-Scientists believe this occurs when the body’s own immune system (mistakenly) attacks one’s own islet cells, the cells in our body that produce insulin.
+Scientists believe this occurs when the Healthy Body’s own immune system (mistakenly) attacks one’s own islet cells, the cells in our Healthy Body that produce insulin.
 This often occurs before adolescence.

 Insulin and Why our Bodies Need it

 Insulin is the hormone responsible for extracting energy from the foods we eat.
 Specifically, people suffering from T1D are unable to produce insulin in response to food intake.
 Foods containing carbohydrates result in rising sugar levels in the bloodstream.
 Insulin is required to facilitate the conversion of blood sugar into energy.
 Without the presence of insulin in the Healthy Body, sugar from the bloodstream cannot be properly utilized by the Healthy Body.
 How important is insulin?
 Well, have you ever tried to exercise without having eaten something and felt faint, as though you were about to pass out?
 Without insulin, energy would not be available to our bodies even if we do eat.